3 Ways to Make the Most of “The Year of Personalization in B2B Marketing”

 Technology platforms are shifting their focus from mass email blasts to personalized communications that acknowledge the declared data given to a company by customers and leads as they shop and ask questions.
 Your relationship to customers relies on personalizing messages and communication, which can be achieved using conversational marketing, account-based marketing and optimizing your use of social channels.

-In this post, we’re taking a deeper look at these three tactics, breaking down what they are and how to execute them, to help B2B marketers survive and thrive in the year ahead.
+In this post, we’re taking a deeper look at these three tactics, breaking down what they are and how to execute them, to help marketers survive and thrive and generate leads for their B2B businesses in the year ahead.